Critical analysis on the reproducibility of visual quality assessment using deep features: Data leakage cases

-Figure~\ref{fig:results_svr} (a) shows the average performance of five SVRs trained with a gaussian kernel function without fine-tuning of the feature extraction network.
+Figure~\ref{fig:results_svr} (a) shows the average performance of five SVRs trained with a gaussian kernel function without fine-tuning of the feature extraction network as a reproduction of what was reported in \svr{}.
 The colors indicate four different ways of aggregating frame features into video level feature representations.
-The approximate results reported in \svr{}, as measured from the figures in the original paper, are shown by the red cross markers, and they match those of our reimplementation.
+The approximate results reported in the original publication, as measured from the figures in the original paper, are shown by the red cross markers, and they match those of our reimplementation.
 In this case, the fine-tuning data leakage described in the previous section has no effect, as no fine-tuning is employed.

 Chart (b), on the other hand, shows the performance of SVRs trained on the same splits but with correctly implemented fine-tuning in the first step.
 More importantly, the SVRs were trained using only the training and validation set videos that were already used in the fine-tuning process.
 The test set was not made available at the fine-tuning stage nor in the SVR model training.